epeios-q37/epeios.bak/tools/xdhelcq/NOTES.md

 Launch `DVLGenGYP`. `electron` (and also `electron-rebuild`) will be in `nodes_modules/.bin/`.
 Although `DVLGenGYP` builds the wrapper, rebuild it with the IDE from *Visual Studio* in order for the binary to be deployed correctly.

-`node_module/.bin/electron-rebuild` is an alternative way to build the addon, but `DVLGenGYP`ìs required to create the proper `.sln`, and also th rebuilding with *Visual Studio*.
+`node_module/.bin/electron-rebuild` is an alternative way to build the addon, but `DVLGenGYP` ìs required to create the proper `.sln`, and also to rebuilding with *Visual Studio*.

+The `build` can be safely deleted ; it will be rebuild (no pun intended).
+This may solve some problems.

 Resources: